sarah254-tech/Networking/notes/firewalls_and_ports.md

 ## 🧱 What is a Firewall?

 A **firewall** is a security device or software that monitors incoming and outgoing traffic and decides whether to allow or block it based on security rules.
+They are also called **middleboxes.**
+Other middleboxes are: Network Address Translator(NAT)

 Think of it as: